STCLab-Inc/wave-autoscale/README.md

 - Documentation: https://waveautoscale.com/docs/guide/introduction/

 Wave Autoscale is an autoscaling solution that simplifies and automates complex autoscaling configurations within the cloud, adapting to the changing traffic demands.
-Though cloud service providers such as AWS, Google Cloud, and Azure offer some autoscaling features, they often struggle to handle the many challenges associated with dynamic scaling demands.
+Though cloud service providers such as AWS, Google Cloud, and Azure offer some autoscaling features, engineers often struggle to handle the many challenges associated with dynamic scaling demands.

-- **Complexity of Managing Modern Architectures**: Modern architectures often consist of various interlinked components like microservices or serverless functions.
-Managing and scaling these intricate structures can become overwhelming and time-consuming.
-- **Disconnect between Monitoring Data and Autoscaling Actions**: The information gained from monitoring data is invaluable, but there can often be a significant gap between this insight and the autoscaling actions that are undertaken.
-This disconnect might lead to less-than-optimal scaling decisions and hinder the application's ability to adapt efficiently to fluctuating demands.
-- **Bridging Business Requirements and Autoscaling Options**: Each business has unique workload patterns and performance needs.
-Current autoscaling solutions may not offer enough flexibility or customization to meet these specific requirements, leading to challenges in aligning business goals with autoscaling strategies.
+- **Beyond CPU Utilization Scaling**: Traditional autoscaling often relies on simple metrics like CPU utilization.
+While it's an essential factor, it doesn't always provide a complete picture.
+Wave Autoscale considers a wider range of metrics, such as the size of the message queue, the status of the database, custom business KPIs, and more, allowing for a more nuanced and responsive scaling strategy.
+- **Simultaneous Multi-Component Scaling**: In modern architectures, scaling just one component like Kubernetes pods may not suffice.
+Related components such as serverless functions, databases, caching layers, and more must be scaled concurrently.
+Wave Autoscale provides simultaneous multi-scaling capabilities that cover a wide array of components, ensuring that all interconnected parts of an application are scaled in harmony, thus preventing bottlenecks.
+- **Intelligent Traffic-Aware Scaling**: Seasonal variations, marketing campaigns, or product launches can cause sudden spikes in user traffic.
+Wave Autoscale reacts to these changes, ensuring that resources are scaled up promptly to meet demand and provide a seamless user experience.
+- **Customized Scaling for Machine Learning Workloads**: Machine learning workloads may require specific scaling strategies based on the data input size, model complexity, and processing requirements.
+Wave Autoscale offers data-driven allocation, allowing engineers to define custom scaling plans that align with the unique demands of ML applications.
+- **Scaling for IoT Applications**: IoT environments are incredibly dynamic, with data volume and processing needs that can change rapidly.
+Wave Autoscale's volume-based allocation is designed to handle such variations efficiently, ensuring that resources are allocated based on real-time data processing requirements.
+- **Cost-Effective Scaling**: Unnecessary over-provisioning leads to increased costs, while under-provisioning can impact performance.
+Wave Autoscale continuously monitors and adjusts resources based on actual usage, ensuring cost-efficient scaling without compromising on performance.

 Wave Autoscale is designed to overcome these challenges, providing a more tailored and responsive approach to autoscaling that aligns with both technical complexities and business needs.